SB 1479 and COVID Testing at AEA

 To access COVID-19 Testing at AEA:

-Weekly testing is provided every Monday morning beginning at 7:30am at each campus.
+Weekly testing is provided every Wednesday afternoon at the elementary school.
 Please make sure your student is registered through our Primary Health portal HERE.

 - Identifying a COVID Testing Point of Contact to facilitate communication and coordination with the CA Testing Task Force;